kaisbitar/rem2-ai/DATABASE_ARCHITECTURE.md

 # 🗄️ **Database Architecture - Clean & Simple**

 ## **Overview**
 This document describes the clean, simple database integration for the AI Impact Tracker extension.
-The architecture follows the **KISS principle** (Keep It Simple, Stupid) and only saves data when users explicitly opt-in.
+The architecture follows **clean code principles** with clear separation of concerns and only saves data when users explicitly opt-in.

 ## **🏗️ Architecture**